New Israeli strikes hit Tehran as Iran warns that U.S. involvement would risk 'all-out war'

 Foreign Ministry spokesman Esmail Baghaei delivered the warning in an interview with Al Jazeera English, saying “any American intervention would be a recipe for an all-out war in the region.”
 He did not elaborate, but thousands of American troops are based in nearby countries within range of Iran's weapons.
 The U.S. has threatened a massive response to any attack.

-Israel's blistering attacks on Iran's nuclear program and military sites began with a surprise bombardment on Friday.
+Israeli strikes have hit several nuclear and military sites, killing top generals and nuclear scientists.
 A Washington-based Iranian human rights group said at least 585 people, including 239 civilians, have been killed and more than 1,300 wounded.

 Iran has fired some 400 missiles and hundreds of drones in retaliatory strikes that have killed at least 24 people in Israel and wounded hundreds.
 Some have hit apartment buildings in central Israel, causing heavy damage, and air raid sirens have repeatedly forced Israelis to run for shelter.

 Iran has fired fewer missiles as the conflict has worn on.
-It has not explained the decline, but it comes after Israel has targeted launchers and other infrastructure related to the missiles.
+It has not explained the decline, but Israel has targeted launchers and other infrastructure related to the missiles.

-All eyes are on Washington, where President Donald Trump initially distanced himself from the Israeli attacks but has hinted at greater U.S. involvement, saying he wants something "much bigger" than a ceasefire.
-The U.S. has also sent more warplanes to the region.

 The Washington-based group Human Rights Activists said it had identified 239 of those killed in Israeli strikes as civilians and 126 as security personnel.

-The group, which also provided detailed casualty figures during 2022 protests over the death of Mahsa Amini, crosschecks local reports against a network of sources it has developed in the country.
+The group, which also provided detailed casualty figures during 2022 protests over the death of Mahsa Amini, crosschecks local reports against a network of sources it has developed in Iran.

-Shops have been closed across Iran’s capital, Tehran, including in its famed Grand Bazaar, as people wait in gas lines and pack roads leading out of the city to escape the onslaught.
+Shops have been closed across Tehran, including in its famed Grand Bazaar, as people wait in gas lines and pack roads leading out of the city to escape the onslaught.

 At least one strike appeared to target Tehran’s eastern neighborhood of Hakimiyeh, where the paramilitary Revolutionary Guard has an academy.